 Nestled amongst the gum trees of Noosaville is the Noosa Footy Club, where every Sunday the local Farmers’ Market puts on a masterclass of food and produce.
 On a sunny day, the market is packed and the BT-50’s intelligent parking sensors will be put to good use for what is a very loose interpretation of a carpark.
 Outside of holidays, the atmosphere at the market is cute and local.
 Walk around the stalls while nibbling locally grown macadamias, or grab some avo toast and a smoothie while a busker serenades the crowd with some easy listening guitar.

 Leaving Noosa early in the afternoon provides ample time for one last pitstop before real ‘home time’, this time just a couple of kilometres from Maroochydoore Airport at Mudjimba Beach.
 Had you brought your own, there would have been ample space in the BT-50’s tray for a couple of single kayaks, but hiring a few on the spot is just as easy.
 One kilometre out to sea is ‘Old Woman Island’, where the water surrounding you is clear blue, there’s an old ruin on the island to investigate, and a decent chance of catching a sight of a turtle in between dips in the water.
 It’s the polar opposite to yesterday’s jet skiing thrill, but a pretty perfect Sunday afternoon activity.

-After a weekend spent in Noosa, it’s no wonder it’s been a go-to for holidaymakers for this long.
-No doubt it will continue to be for decades to come.
+After a long weekend spent in Noosa, it’s no wonder it’s been a go-to for holidaymakers for this long.

 This article is part of a series, proudly presented in partnership with the Brand-New Mazda BT-50.
 Thank you for supporting the brands who support Boss Hunting.